unaveragetech/IDE.OLLAMA/README.md

     ```
 5. **Submit a Pull Request**: Go to your fork on GitHub and open a Pull Request to the main repository.

-## License
+## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the Sduc License.
 See the `Sduc` file for details.

-## Contact
+## 📞 Contact
 For any questions or support, open an issue on the GitHub repository.

 ---

-Happy coding with IDE.OLLAMA!
+✨ Happy coding with IDE.OLLAMA! ✨